How to Apply

-We require three or four short essays, depending on the program to which you are applying.
-The word limit for each answer varies.
-Please select the link below that corresponds to the FASPE program to which you are applying, to see the questions and respective word limits.
+We require responses to short essay questions.
+The questions depend on program; and the requested length of each essay is indicated within the questions.
+Please select the link below that corresponds to the FASPE program to which you are applying, to see the questions and respective word limits

 5. Letters of Recommendation

 Two letters of recommendation from academic faculty are required.
 We prefer letters from academic faculty who have taught you in your current or most recent graduate program, although we will also accept letters from faculty from previous graduate education or from your undergraduate career.
 For early-career professionals or those with significant and relevant professional experience applying to the Business, Journalism, Law or Seminary programs, letters may also come from a supervisor or other employer.
 All letters of recommendation must come directly from the recommenders.
 There will be further information on the Submittable form on how recommenders can send their letters directly to us through Submittable.

 If your recommenders seek guidance on what to include in their letters, please convey that we are looking for the following: